mathimitha0906/Demo/README.md

 My roll model is my uncle,because He is one of the confidend person.and also he only suggest this collage He is from middle class but his father couldnt spend money for his studies but his hardwork and smartwork make him to work in same campus company,no one could help him. so,i want to be a confident person and smartwork person
+#SIR:
+Sir,only one thing ,that help me in studies,phython programming.